Bjournaux/SeaFreeze/README.md

 ### Installing
-Report to the README file for each version (Python or Matlab) for installing SeaFreeze.
+Refer to the README file for each version (Python or Matlab) for installing SeaFreeze.

 ## Running SeaFreeze